tanishq9/k8s-Notes/vault-demo/README.md

 - kubectl exec -it vault-0 -- /bin/sh
 - vault operator unseal <unseal-key>; these ’n’ number of unseal-keys would together form the master key, which is used to protect the encryption key, which is further used to protect data present in vault.
-- vault login <root-token>; this is the root token generated after vault was unsealed.
+- vault login root-token; this is the root-token generated after vault was unsealed.

 ### Vault Secret Engines